WAP Systems and Labeled Subshifts: WAP systems

 Call $(X,T)$ \emph{semi-trivial} (hereafter ST) if $R_T = X \times \{ e \}$ for a point, a fixed point, $e \in X$.
 That is, for every $x \in X, \ \ R_T(x) = \{ e \}$.
 Call $(X,T)$ \emph{center periodic} (hereafter CP) if the only recurrent points are periodic.
 Call $(X,T)$ \emph{center trivial} (hereafter CT) if there is a unique recurrent point $e$, necessarily a fixed point, and so the Birkhoff center is $\{ e \}$.
 Call $(X,T)$ \emph{min center trivial} (hereafter minCT) if there is a unique minimal point $e$, necessarily a fixed point.

 Clearly, ST implies CT and CT implies CP and minCT.
 A nontrivial system is ST iff it is a CT system of height $1$.
 For a minCT system we will denote by $u$ the retraction to the fixed point $e$.
-If $(X,T)$ is minCT then $u$ is the only minimal element of $E(X,T)$ and so $(E(X,T),T_*)$ is minCT.
+In general, if $p \in E(X,T)$ is minimal, then $p x$ is a minimal point of $X$ for all $x \in X$.
+So if $(X,T)$ is minCT, then $u$ is the only minimal element of $E(X,T)$.
+Thus, $(E(X,T),T_*)$ is minCT.

+For any cascade $(X,T)$, if a point $x \in X$ is periodic, then its orbit closure is finite.
+If $x$ is non-recurrent then its orbit is disjoint from $R_T(x)$.
+In exactly these cases, $x$ is isolated in its orbit closure.
+In particular, an isolated point is recurrent iff it is periodic.
+It follows that a cascade is CP iff every point is isolated in its orbit closure.

+If $(X,T)$ is central, then the recurrent points are dense and so every isolated point is recurrent and so is periodic.

-In a CP system every point is isolated in its orbit closure.
-If $(X,T)$ is CP and non-wandering then the recurrent points and so the periodic points form a dense $G_{\delta}$ and so for some finite positive $n$ $\{ x : T^n(x) = x \}$ has nonempty interior.
-In fact the union of such interiors is dense in $X$.
+If a metrizable $(X,T)$ is CP and central then the recurrent points - which are all periodic - form a dense $G_{\delta}$ and so by the Baire Category Theorem, $\{ x : T^n(x) = x \}$ has nonempty interior for some positive $n$.
+In fact, the union of such interiors is dense in $X$.
 If there are only countably many periodic points then this open dense set is countable and Polish and so the isolated points are dense in $X$.
-If $X$ is non-wandering then every isolated point must be periodic.
+Also, every isolated point is periodic because $X$ is central

 The identity on any compact space defines a CP system and the finite product of CP's is CP (not the infinite product since the product of periodic orbits can contain an adding machine).
-Any subsystem and factor of CP is CP (since any recurrent point in the factor lifts to some recurrent point in the top).
+Any subsystem or factor of a CP system is CP (since any recurrent point in the factor lifts to some recurrent point in the top).
 Inverse limit does not work.
 Again, an adding machine is the inverse limit of periodic orbits.

 \begin{remark} A nontrivial CP system $(X,T)$ can never be weak mixing, i.e. $(X \times X, T \times T)$ is never topologically transitive.
 If $x^*$ is a transitive point for a CP system $(X,T)$ then it is isolated in $X$.
 If $x^*$ is an isolated, transitive point for a nontrivial system $(X,T)$ then $T(x^*) \not= x^*$ and so $U = \{ x^* \}$ and $V = \{ T(x^*) \}$ are nonempty open subsets of $X$, but $N(U \times U, U \times V) = \emptyset$. \end{remark}